Kay-Annn/My-README/Develop/README.md

 ## Description:
-Easy to use README Gnerator to save you time
+README Generator to easily and professionally generate a README.md file for all your projects

 ## Installation:
-Easily install by downloading from code in repo
+Install easily by downloading the code in the repo

 ## Usage:
-Used for generating quick and professional README.md files for your projects
+Use to generate a repo a professional repo that can be used in you existing and upcoming projects.

 ## Contribution:
 Me, Myself and I

 ## Test:
-Tested using command "node.js"
+Tested using the command "node.js"

 ## Questions:
-Feel free to contact me for questions via e-mail: e-mail@e-mail.com
+Feel free to contact me via e-mail: e-mail@mail.com